PointCloudYC/read-papers-consistently/README.md

 ## review papers

+- Schmidhuber, “Deep Learning in Neural Networks”
 - Domingos, “A Few Useful Things to Know about Machine Learning”
-- Schmidhuber, “Deep Learning in Neural Networks”
-- Jordan and Mitchell, “Machine Learning”
-- Hamilton, Ying, and Leskovec, “Representation Learning on Graphs” Bengio, Courville, and Vincent, “Representation Learning”
 - Hinton, “[Top]Reducing the Dimensionality of Data with Neural Networks”
 - Halevy, Norvig, and Pereira, “[Top]The Unreasonable Effectiveness of Data”
+- Bengio, Courville, and Vincent, “Representation Learning”
+- Jordan and Mitchell, “Machine Learning”
+- Hamilton, Ying, and Leskovec, “Representation Learning on Graphs”

 ## classic foundational papers